top of page

 Commercial Vs Residential Furniture

-If you're looking to value engineer the cost of your office relocation or refurbishment, one area you're probably looking at is office furniture.
+If you're looking to value engineer the cost of your office relocation or refurbishment, one area you're probably looking at is commercial office furniture.
 Office furniture typically comprises about 20% of your project cost.
 Reducing it can create significant cost savings.

 Every week, we work with clients to value engineer their office design & build projects.
 Sometimes we get asked "Can we just use residential furniture?".
 While your furniture can be value-engineered, we always recommend against using residential furniture.
 In this article, we'll explain why commercial furniture is more expensive than domestic furniture, and why you should use it in your office.